 While pregnant, I did research on how to best care for myself and my child.
 I’m grateful that I was able to take 2 breastfeeding classes before the world shutdown.
 I learned that breastfeeding could be challenging in the beginning but worth the effort for a healthy mom and baby.

 I have been exclusively breastfeeding my child for 4 months.
 I enjoy breastfeeding.
 I appreciate the special bond it creates between baby and I. The closeness we share is beyond compare.

-In the beginning it was difficult and painful.
-Both me and the baby were learning about this process.
+In the beginning, it was difficult and painful.
+Both me and baby were learning about this process.
 My nipples were sore and cracked.
 I leaked milk everywhere.
 Baby Jay would be so eager to feed at times it would be hard to latch, sometimes it would feel like a fight.

 After much practice, 10-12 feedings a day, we learned and my body adjusted to his feeding needs.
 At first, during the nights, I was up every 2 hours, feeding him.
 During the day he would feed almost every hour and a half.
 Sleep-deprived and still healing from the miracle of childbirth, I was exhausted.
 New mom energy propelled me to keep going, to stay hydrated, and keep myself fed.